 Charity Intelligence

 Charity Intelligence was founded to help donors identify which charities most closely align to their giving priorities.
-They rate organizations based on donor accountability, financial transparency, funding needs and cost-efficiency.
-We have an A+ and 5-star rating, and were included in the Top 100 Charities of 2021.
+They rate non-profit organizations based on donor accountability, financial transparency, funding needs and cost-efficiency.
+Calgary Food Bank has an A+ and 5-star rating, and were included in the Top 10 Canadian Impact Charities of 2022.
 This page is an overview of the information we are graded on.

 General Information